ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-push-data-in-runabove-iot-lab.markdown

 We assume you have a valid RunAbove account and have subscribed to the IoT Lab.
 This documentation will explain how to use the lab but it needs you to already have complete those steps.

-# Solution and Token management
+# Application and Token management

 In order to push and get data from IoT Lab, a token generator is provided as authentification factor to send data streams.
 In this case, a token system is more flexible and optimized than a user/password system.
 A lab user can create, modify and revoke different sets of tokens independently very easily.

-A user can create, modify and remove solutions, and in each of them, the user can generate, modify and revoke tokens sets.
+A user can create, modify and remove applications, and in each of them, the user can generate, modify and revoke tokens sets.
 A pair of token is composed of a READ and a WRITE token.

-In this documentation, we will simply describe solution and token management through RunAbove UI.
-A more complete documentation for solutions and token management can be found in the following RunAbove Documentations: [Solution management][7], [Token management][8].
+In this documentation, we will simply describe application and token management through RunAbove UI.
+A more complete documentation for applications and token management can be found in the following RunAbove Documentations: [Application management][7], [Token management][8].

-## Solution management
+## Application management

-In RunAbove IoT Lab, you can add, modify and delete solutions.
-A solution is dedicated to a cluster where the data is stored.
-A solution has a name (alphanumeric and dash characters only), a description and a cluster.
-The cluster represent where the data will be stored, so after creation, a solution can't be moved to another cluster.
+In RunAbove IoT Lab, you can add, modify and delete applications.
+An application is dedicated to a cluster where the data is stored.
+An application has a name (alphanumeric and dash characters only), a description and a cluster.
+The cluster represent where the data will be stored, so after creation, an application can't be moved to another cluster.

 ## Token management

-When you have created a solution, you can generate and manage pairs of tokens in this solution.
+When you have created an application, you can generate and manage pairs of tokens in this application.
 Each token pair is characterized with a description, an expiration date, a tag list with keys and a value for each key, and 2 token strings: READ and WRITE.
 In the chapter below, you will learn how to use the WRITE token to push data in your IoT Lab.

 When you have generated a pair of token, you are ready to push your own data in the IoT Lab.